Amo-Addai/data-algo/README.md

 <br />

-Also includes some coding styles and design patterns' implementations.
+This side-project showcases proficiency in handling algorithmic challenges across multiple technology stacks.

 <br />

-This side-project showcases my proficiency in handling algorithmic challenges across multiple technology stacks.
+Also includes some coding styles and design pattern implementations.

 <br />

-One of my side-projects I work on, to keep my language skills from atrophying.
+One of my side-projects to keep my language skills from atrophying.

 <br />